Help with daily life and animal care in Illinois, USA

 Hébergement

-Before living with us, you should know we always have indoor dogs, indoor children, and occasionally other indoor animals so we cannot host people with uncontrolled allergies and if you smoke, you will not be able to smoke inside.
-Also, we love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
+Before living with us, you should know we always have indoor animals and indoor children.
+We love our kids and animals but we have become used to the constant mess, smell, chewed item, and LOUD outbursts that they make.
 Furthermore, living in an old house in the country is a guarantee of the occasional wild visitor - no matter how hard we try, our house occasionally gets mice, bugs, bats, etc. So, basically we are asking you to please be open to living with animals and children in the house before you stay here!

 • Autres infos...